top of page

 On 6/21/23 Democrats in the House and Senate introduced the Equality Act.
 If passed, the Act would amend the Civil Rights Act of 1964, which outlaws discrimination based on race, color, religion, economic status, sex, and national origin, to further prohibit discrimination based on gender identity and sexual orientation.

-If passed, the Act would restore aspects of the Civil Rights Act of 1964 which have eroded due to court decisions and actions of Republicans like expanding the meaning of “public accommodations” in discrimination cases and easing the burden of proof for plaintiffs in discrimination lawsuits.
+If passed, it would restore aspects of the Civil Rights Act of 1964 like expanding the meaning of “public accommodations” in discrimination cases and easing the burden of proof for plaintiffs in discrimination

 “We keep over performing beyond expectations and norms-in such disparate places